+Domain: E12 Production

+Range: E24 Physical Man-Made Thing

+Subproperty of: E11 Modification.
+P31 has modified (was modified by): E24 Physical Man-Made Thing

+E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77

+Persistent Item

-Domain: Range: Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item Ouantification : one to many, necessary, dependent (1,n:1,1) Scope note: This property identifies the E24 Physical Man-Made Thing that came into existence as a result of an E12 Production.
+Scope note: This property identifies the E24 Physical Man-Made Thing that came into existence as a result of an instances of E24 Physical Man-Made Thing.

+E12 Production.

 The identity of an instance of E24 Physical Man-Made Thing is not defined by its matter, but by its existence as a subject of documentation.
-An E12 Production can result in the creation of multiple instances of E24 Physical Man-Made Thing.
-Examples: -
+An E12 Production can result in the creation of multiple